When your questions are:

-The guide on the Hobart details and shows the polarity needed - flux core versus solid wire and shielding gas.
+The guide on the Hobart details and shows the polarity needed.
+For flux core versus solid wire and shielding gas.

 This makes it easier for beginners and the skilled alike to get their starting weld settings.

-You may find the welders run hotter or colder than the settings for your particular workshop situation.
+You may find the welders run hotter.
+Or colder than the guide settings in your particular workshop situation.

 Lincoln and the Hobart 140 Thermostatic Protection

-Each welder comes with thermostatic protection just in case you exceed the duty cycle while you are welding.
+Each welder comes with thermostatic protection.
+Just in case you go over the duty cycle while you’re welding.

 Why is that important?

-Because you wont want a melt down of the internals of your welder through over heating.
+Because you’ll not want to melt down the internals of your welder through over heating.

 Each welder has a light that comes on and fans that will run to cool the units down.

-However on the Hobart you have to wait at least fifteen minutes to start welding again.
+But on the Hobart you have to wait at least fifteen minutes before you start welding again.

 The two MIG welders use normal household 120V, 3 pin power and plug socket.
-The Hobart Handler needs 115V input voltage, the Lincoln Weld Pack 110V.
+The Hobart Handler wants 115V input voltage, the Lincoln Weld Pack 110V.

-Though I would strongly suggest for both you get your local electrician to pay you a visit …
+Though you’ll want for both to get your local electrician to pay you a visit …

 You could offer beers …

-And it'll be that other electrical equipment drawing power you need for your shiny impressive welds.
+And it’ll be that other electrical equipment drawing power you need for your weld repair.